Cause for Alarm! (film): Plot

-Realizing that George's letter could still frame her as his murderer, Ellen rushes out of the house to retrieve it, but obstacle after obstacle gets in her way.
-She catches up to the postman only for the postman to insist that George must request the letter be returned himself, otherwise Ellen must take the issue up with the supervisor of the local post office before the letter is sent out for delivery.
-Meanwhile, George's snobbish aunt Clara arrives at the Jones residence to visit George, and lets herself in the locked home without permission.
-Ellen manages to return in time to prevent Clara from entering George's bedroom and finding his body, and after some hysterics persuades her to leave.
-After tidying up her disheveled appearance in preparation for visiting the post office, Ellen then notices the gun still in George's hand and decides to remove and hide it.
-It fires a bullet into the floor while the room's window is open but only the neighbor boy Billy hears, which Ellen misrepresents to him as a radio Western.
-Then a notary arrives for an appointment with George but Ellen sends him away by insisting her husband is too ill to see visitors.
-As Ellen departs by car, in her haste, she narrowly avoids running over Billy.
-Finally, at the post office, the supervisor is at first sympathetic and gives Ellen a form, that in order to reclaim the letter, must be signed by George.
-By this point, Ellen is so frantic and desperate that her behavior irks the supervisor and he decides to send the letter out regardless.
+Realizing that George's letter could frame her as his murderer, Ellen rushes to retrieve it but faces numerous obstacles.
+She finds the postman, who will only return the letter if George requests it himself.
+He suggests that she appeal to the supervisor of the post office before the letter is processed for delivery.

+George's overbearing aunt Clara arrives at the house to visit George and enters using a hidden key.
+Ellen returns home in time to prevent Clara from entering George's bedroom and finding his body, and after some desperate hysterics, persuades her to leave.
+While preparing to visit the post office, Ellen notices the gun still in George's hand and tries to remove it, but she inadvertently causes it to fire a bullet into the floor while the room's window is open.
+Neighbor boy Billy hears, and Ellen fears that others may have heard the shot.
+A notary arrives for an appointment with George, but Ellen denies him entry by insisting that George is too ill to see visitors.
+As Ellen hastily reverses her car in the driveway, she narrowly avoids colliding with Billy.
+Her nosy neighbor witnesses the incident and becomes another possible witness.

+As Ellen speeds toward the post office, she becomes increasingly desperate as she considers the possible witnesses who could testify against her: the postman, Aunt Clara, Billy, the neighbor, the notary and the druggist.
+At the post office, the supervisor tries to help Ellen but gives her a form to be signed by George before she can take the letter.
+She persuades the supervisor to overlook the regulation, but he instead asks to read the letter, and Ellen frantically refuses.
+The supervisor is annoyed and refuses to help her further, stating that the letter will proceed to its destination.

 Ellen returns home, defeated.
-When Ranney arrives to check on George's condition, he calms Ellen and enters the bedroom where he takes stock of his dead friend, the bullet hole in the floor and the gun in the dresser.
-After repositioning George's body and covering it with a sheet, he allows Ellen to explain what happened.
-When she is finished with her tale, the doorbell rings.
-Ellen despairs, believing the police have come to arrest her but, at Ranney's urging, opens the door.
-She finds the postman has come to return George's letter due to it having insufficient postage.
-Ellen is overcome with relief and Ranney tears up the letter and burns the pieces.
+When Ranney arrives to check on George's condition, she admits that George is dead and tells Ranney about the letter.
+The doorbell rings and Ellen despairs, expecting that the police have arrived to arrest her.
+However, the man at the door is the postman, who has come to return George's letter because it bears insufficient postage.
+Ellen is overcome with relief and Ranney tears the letter and burns the pieces.